1983 Kentucky gubernatorial election: Debates

 Bunning initially pushed for seven debates to be held in each of the seven congressional districts at the time.
 Only one debate would be held on October 12, 1983.

 Results

 In the end, Collins won comfortably, making history as the first woman elected as Kentucky Governor.
 Bunning struggled in a state where Democrats outnumbered Republicans.
 Even among Republicans, he struggled to maintain unity, with prominent Republicans only tepidly backing him.
 In contrast, Collins received support from every living Democratic governor, including Brown.
-He wasn't helped by his cold manner on the campaign trail, for being a Catholic in a Protestant state, and for inconsistent messgaing on his position towards the incumbent Brown administration.
+He wasn't helped by his cold manner on the campaign trail, for being a Catholic in a Protestant state, and for inconsistent messaging on his position towards the incumbent Brown administration.
 Moreover, despite some Republicans' hopes that Collins' gender would be a liability, little evidence bore this out, and her anti-abortion stance and lukewarm ERA support was thought to have helped insulate her from serious damage from more conservative voters.